Nike Smoke: Development

 It was intended to launch about a hundred rockets within a 1-year period from Cape Kennedy, where the launch site was built adjacent to Cape Canaveral Air Force Station.
 The first launch was successfully conducted on May 17, 1962.

 From May 1962 until May 1963, a total of 55 Nike Smokes were launched from Cape Kennedy.
 From July 1963 until January 1965, more than 70 Nike Smokes were launched from their Wallops Island launch site.
 The rocket proved to be an effective and cheap method to study wind patterns at high altitudes.

+Nike Smoke continued to be used by NASA in the following years.
+Before each Apollo launch, a Nike Smoke was launched to allow monitoring of horizontal winds at high altitude, which could eventually even interrupt or delay a launch of that project.